 Contents of this Part

-(1) A party may amend his statement of case at any time before it has been served on any other party.
+(1) A party may amend their statement of case, including by removing, adding or substituting a party, at any time before it has been served on any other party.

 (2) If his statement of case has been served, a party may amend it only –

 (a) with the written consent of all the other parties; or

 (b) with the permission of the court.

 (3) If a statement of case has been served, an application to amend it by removing, adding or substituting a party must be made in accordance with rule 19.4.

 (4) A party who files a notice under Part 38 discontinuing all or part of a claim may amend their statement of case without the court’s permission to give effect to the discontinuance.

 (Part 22 requires amendments to a statement of case to be verified by a statement of truth unless the court orders otherwise)